 Kids Cafe® sites can be located in any area where more than 50% of the children are eligible for free or reduced-price school lunch.
 School-age youth up to the age of 18 are eligible to participate.

 The BackPack program is designed to meet the hunger needs of children who rely on school meals to provide breakfast and lunch during the school year.
 During breaks, such as weekends and holidays, many of these children go home to scant or no meals.
 This program works to fill that gap by providing nutritious, child-friendly food for school children to take home.
 Children receive backpacks filled with nonperishable and vitamin-fortified food for the weekend or break.

 The Central Pennsylvania Food Bank works in partnership with community agencies and schools to ensure the backpacks are distributed to children every Friday throughout the school year.
-There are currently more than 100 BackPack sites serving more than 25,000 children throughout central Pennsylvania.
+There are currently more than 100 BackPack sites serving nearly 23,000 children throughout central Pennsylvania.

 If you are interested in having your child take part in the BackPack program: